mdrahmanabdul/Titanic-Analysis/README.md

 # Key Findings and Insights
 After exploring and analyzing the dataset, the following key findings and insights were discovered :
-> There is correlation between passenger class and survival, with passengers with first-class survived more
+> There is correlation between passenger class and survival, with passengers with first-class survived more.
-> Females have higher chance of survival
+> Females have higher chance of survival.
-> Passengers with higher fare tickets also have higher chances of survival
+> Passengers with higher fare tickets also have higher chances of survival.
 > Age also plays crucial role in chances of survival of the passenger.
 Childrens have survived the more.

 # Data Visualizations
 To illustrate the insights gained from the analysis, various data visualizations were created, including :